 He interrupted her embarrassed explanation.
 "No, Miss Bennet.
 I wasn't chastising you, please forgive me.
 I'd just missed your presence and hoped all was well.
 When did your father leave for Derbyshire?"

 "Mr. Darcy took him up with him after mama's funeral."

 "Leaving you alone here in Longbourn?"
 Mr. Carew tried to leave any condemnation out of his voice but he was finding it difficult to maintain his sense of equanimity.

 "Yes, but the servants are here.
 I don't take long carriage rides, you see."
 A blaze of color appeared on her cheeks and she stared down at the handkerchief she was mangling in her lap.

 "No, sir.
 I get so very unwell when I have to ride back-wards for any amount of time.
 It makes me green to think of it."
 She put her now tattered handkerchief aside and started pouring the tea which she had assumed had steeped enough.

 "So then, why don't you ride fore-wards?"
 It was such a sensible solution he couldn't imagine why it wasn't considered sooner.

-"But then where would papa sit?
+"But then where would Papa sit?
 Or, Mr. Darcy?"

 Mary's open expression told him more than he asked.
-This poor girl never sat fore-wards because it never occurred to her or anyone else that she should.
+This poor girl never sat fore-wards because it hadn't occurred to her or anyone else that she should.
 He realized that this was most likely due to the fact she had never been put first in anyone's mind before.
 This was so unjust!